Practical Guide to Bare Metal C++

 Dynamic Memory Allocation

 Let's try to compile simple application that uses dynamic memory allocation.
-The test_cpp_vector application contains the following code:
+The application contains the following code:

 std::vector<int> v;